polatory/polatory/README.md

 | Weights             | (Not computed)                             |
 | Standard errors     | (Not computed)                             |

-**Rapidly decaying covariance functions are not supported in the current release, such as the spherical model and the Gaussian model.** These RBFs are included for reference purposes.
-The spherical model can be substituted by its approximate function `cov_quasi_spherical9`.
+Rapidly decaying covariance functions are not supported in the current version, such as the spherical and the Gaussian models.
+The spherical model can be substituted by a similar one named `cov_quasi_spherical9`.

 ## License